301: Cave Dwellers

 I’m the luckiest boy in the world.
 I have slipped the surly bounds of Earth and touched the hand of God.

-Omnimax is a method of reproducing high-resolution films printed using the IMAX film standard, onto domes such as planetariums.
-It was first used at the San Diego Balboa Park space museum.
+OMNIMAX is a method of reproducing high-resolution films printed using the IMAX film standard onto domes such as planetariums, thus filling the viewer's entire field of vision.
+It was first used at the San Diego Balboa Park Space Museum.
 It requires a fisheye lens to be used during filming, or the same effect applied digitally.
+OMNIMAX features are often filled with sweeping aerial landscape shots.

 Help me!
 I don’t know how to get this thing to work.
 Goodbye, folks!
 Goodbye!